A+

 A mold smell is often detected when the moisture rises high

-enough again for dorment mold spores to because active again
+enough again for dormant mold spores to because active again

 and start reproducing.
 The